garywongkai/tp/docs/DeveloperGuide.md

     1. Prerequisites: List some persons using the `find` command.
 Multiple persons in the contact list, but less than contact list size.
 Assume there are 6 contacts in the entire contact list, but `find` shows 3 of those contacts currently.
+Each person has 2 schedules.

     1. Test case: `deleteSched 1 schedule/1`<br>
-       Expected:
+       Expected: Deletes the first schedule from the first person in the contact list.

+    1. Test case: `deleteSched 4 schedule/1`<br>
+       Expected: No schedule is deleted.
+Error details shown in the status message.
+Contact list remains the same.
+       The error is because person index is out of range

+    1. Test case: `deleteSched 2 schedule/5`<br>
+       Expected: Similar to previous.
+The error is because the schedule index is out of range

    1. Other incorrect deleteSched commands: all previous incorrect deleteSched applies here